Funds and Resources

 All ADB DMCs that have signed bilateral agreements with the Government of Japan under the JCM are eligible to receive support from the fund.
 As of May 2023, ADB DMCs with bilateral JCM agreements include Azerbaijan, Bangladesh, Cambodia, Georgia, Indonesia, the Lao People’s Democratic Republic, Maldives, Mongolia, Palau, Papua New Guinea, the Philippines, Sri Lanka, Thailand, Uzbekistan, and Viet Nam.

 Projects should meet the following criteria for eligibility:

 The fund aims to support ADB-financed and administered projects which adopt advanced low-carbon technology that can reduce GHG emissions and can contribute to decarbonization of each DMC, with the priority on long-term carbon dioxide reduction from energy-related activities.
 The fund will also use its resources to provide technical support to recipients in meeting the requirements of the JCM.

 The advanced low-carbon technology used by the project must have a proven implementation and operation record in relation to its technical effectiveness.
 Also, the project's GHG emission reduction capacity must have been established.
 Technologies in any sector are applicable as long as they meet the above criteria.

 The Government of Japan supports this fund.
-As of June 2022, Japan’s cumulative contribution to the fund since its inception in June 2014 amounted to ¥10.8 billion ($95.80 million equivalent).
+As of May 2023, Japan’s cumulative contribution to the fund since its inception in June 2014 amounted to ¥13.6 billion ($117.35 million equivalent).